Chart Color Schemes

 Cootamundra faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.4%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.0%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 40.9% of residents aged 15+ holding them - advanced diplomas account for 10.4% and certificates for 30.5%.
+Bachelor degrees are most common among qualifications, at 10.0%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 40.9% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (30.5%).
+Educational participation is high, with 25.0% of residents currently enrolled in formal education, comprising 10.0% in primary, 8.1% in secondary, and 1.5% in tertiary education.

 Frequently Asked Questions - Education